dimi309/gloom/README.md

 ... and run the game from the `bin` directory.

 At present, Vulkan support is required for the game to run.
-On Linux, the Vulkan/MoltenVK .dylib has to be available in the path.
+On MacOS, the Vulkan/MoltenVK .dylib has to be available in the path.

 I will enable OpenGL support on the small3d package soon (it is already supported by the small3d library).